lsst-dm/dmtn-056/index.rst

 Provenance queries frequently involve crossing :ref:`Collection` boundaries;
-the inputs to a task that produced a particular :ref:`Dataset` may not be present in the same repository that contains that :ref:`Dataset`.
+the inputs to a task that produced a particular :ref:`Dataset` may not be present in the same collection that contains that :ref:`Dataset`.
 As a result, the tables in this section are not restricted to the contents of a single :ref:`Collection`.